data report

 7. Strategic Implications for Operators, Towercos and Integrators

-- Prioritize high‑growth regions: Africa (~8% tower CAGR), parts of Asia‑Pacific and the Middle East offer the strongest greenfield opportunities, according to TowerXchange (2024) and GSMA (2024).
+1. Prioritize high‑growth regions: Africa (~8% tower CAGR), parts of Asia‑Pacific and the Middle East offer the strongest greenfield opportunities, according to TowerXchange (2024) and GSMA.

-- Align with grid expansion: IEA (2024) projects a near‑doubling of grid investment by 2030.
+4. Align with grid expansion: IEA (2025) projects a major increase in grid investment by 2030.
 Co‑locating telecom and grid infrastructure can reduce costs and improve resilience.

-- Prepare for 5G densification: 5G may require 1.5–3x more sites in dense urban areas (GSMA 2024).
+5. Prepare for 5G densification: GSMA (2025) shows 5G coverage already at 51% globally and heading toward 80% by 2030.
 Macro towers remain core, but small‑cell‑ready poles and streetlights will be increasingly important.

 Frequently Asked Questions